ejm714/scipy_proceedings/papers/emily_dorne/main.md

   </tr>
   <tr>
     <td>Use Sentinel-2 as the sole satellite source</td>
-    <td>We found that Landsat data primarily only added value for time period period to 20XX, when Sentinel-2 was not available.
-We chose to use Sentinel-2 as the sole data source as downloading satellite data is the slowest part of the prediction process and we expect CyFi primarily to be used in a forward looking way.
-Choosing to rely only on Sentinel-2 data meant that we removed any samples prior to the launch of Sentinel-2 from the training and evaluation sets.
+    <td>Landsat data primarily only added value for time period period to 20XX, when Sentinel-2 was not available.
+Most applications of CyFi will be forward looking, meaning Sentinel-2 data will be available.
+The slowest part of the prediction process is downloading satellite data, imposing a significant efficiency cost for incorporating Landsat as a second source.
+To rely only on Sentinel-2, any samples prior to the launch of Sentinel-2 were removed from the training and evaluation sets.
 This decreased the dataset size by XX.</td>
   </tr>
   <tr>
     <td>Exclude climate and elevation features</td>
-    <td>Similarly, we found that climate and elevation features primarily provided value for data points prior to the launch of Sentinel-2 and so are not used in the final CyFi model.
-We recognize that climate and elevation likely do have an impact on how cyanobacteria blooms form, and more sophisticated feature engineering with these data sources may add value in the future.
+    <td>Similarly, climate and elevation features primarily provided value for data points prior to the launch of Sentinel-2 and so are not used in the final CyFi model.
+Climate and elevation likely do have an impact on how cyanobacteria blooms form, and more sophisticated feature engineering with these data sources may add value in the future.
 This is a direction for future research.</td>
   </tr>
   <tr>
     <td>Incorporate land cover</td>
-    <td>Lastly, we found that including a land cover map, even at a coarse 300m resolution, added to model accuracy.
-The land cover map is likely capturing farmland areas that are more likely to have fertilizer runoff that contributes to blooms.
-We choose a static map from 2020 rather than a real-time satellite-derived product as this reduces the compute time and patterns in land use do not fluctuate daily.
-Land cover is an effective balance between reflecting regional characteristics, and avoiding overfitting to the small number data providers in the data.
+    <td>Lastly, including a land cover map, even at a coarse 300m resolution, added to model accuracy.
+The land cover map likely captures farmland areas with fertilizer runoff that contributes to blooms.
+A static map from 2020 is used rather than a real-time satellite-derived product, as this reduces the compute time and patterns in land use do not fluctuate daily.
+Land cover is also an effective balance between reflecting regional characteristics, and avoiding overfitting to the small number data providers in the data.
 See the <a href="#generalizability-deep-dive">Generalizability deep dive</a> section for details.</td>
   </tr>
 </table>
 :::